SamyBencherif/Pythonista-OpenGL-binding/README.md

     * `set_uniform` implemented to same extent as Pythonista
     * `get_uniform` not yet implemented.
     * `use_shader` works just like in app
-* Some measures have been taking to prevent valid Pythonista scripts from crashing over an unused import (usually this means ensuring some module is there, even if it is empty[1]).
+* Some measures have been taking to prevent valid Pythonista scripts from crashing over an unused import (usually this means ensuring some module is there, even if it is empty).

-1: Side note, This is why I am unsure what the install process for this package would look like.
-The `motion` module on pc will probably stay empty for a while, but I wouldn't want to pollute the user's global package index.
-It might make more sense to create a Pythonista virtual environment.

 Since this layer is written using OpenGL calls it is conceivable that this program could be ported to additional platforms without excess trouble: WebGL, Android, iOS App Store.